MouraCMichael/Android-Mobile-Application/README.md

 # LinkOS-Android-EAI_DemoApp
-Android Java based sample code for developing a printer based Enterprise Asset Intelligence App to gather printer information and enable advanced workflows and AI.
+Property of Zebra Technologies.
+This is an Android Java based sample code for developing a printer based Enterprise Asset Intelligence App to gather printer information and enable advanced workflows and AI.

 # Notes
 This sample code is designed to work with the [Link-OS Multiplatform SDK](http://www.zebra.com/sdk).
 Using the Android and the Android BTLE libraries.